marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 Ok, great, it adds albums to my TIDAL library remote through Plex.
 Big whoop.
 A few days later, I accidentally hit *Add to Library* and oh my god.

 {{< image src="plexamp-jak-jay.jpg" >}}
+  A cropped image of the Plexamp macOS application is visible.
+It is open to the albums page with displays the cover art for a number of albums.
+Visible are a few Jay-Z albums, the Kane & Lynch OST, the OSTs for Jak 2 and 3, a Pokemon OST and three Kanye West albums.
 {{< /image >}}

 You're telling me I can put Jay right next to Jak?
 Wrap it up, I think we've got a winner on our hands!
 At this point, I was sold.